verhovsky/books-futures-explained/src/6_future_example.md

 allow `Futures` to have self references.

 ## The `Future` implementation

+In Rust we call an interruptible task a `Future`.
+Futures has a well defined interface, which means they can be used across the entire ecosystem.
+We can chain these `Futures` so that once a "leaf future" is ready we'll perform a set of operations.

+These operations can spawn new leaf futures themselves.

+**Our Future implementation looks like this:**

 ```rust, noplaypen, ignore
 // This is the definition of our `Waker`.
 We use a regular thread-handle here.